-Parameter Description From: Time Select the time of the day that summer time will start.
+Parameter Description From: Day of the Week Select the day of the week that summer time will start.
+From: Month Select the month that summer time will start.
+From: Time (HH:MM) Select the time of the day that summer time will start in 24-hour clock.
 To: Week of the Month Select week of the month that summer time will end.
 To: Day of the Week Select the day of the week that summer time will end.
 To: Month Select the month that summer time will end.
-To: Time Select the time of the day that summer time will end.
+To: Time (HH:MM) Select the time of the day that summer time will end.
 Offset Enter the number of minutes to add during summer time.
-The default value is 60.
-The range of this offset is 30, 60, 90 and 120.